ADIR360/GOLANG-Portfolio/README.md

 # GoLang-PF
-# SSH Tunnel Project

 ## Description

-This project aims to set up an SSH tunnel using ngrok for remote access.
+This project aims to set up an SSH tunnel using ngrok for remote access.I have made a very basic Go-Land Portfolio to test this

+# Curent Position

 The current implementation allows for establishing a connection via SSH, but please note that the SSH server is not functioning properly yet.
 Further improvements and debugging will be undertaken to ensure a seamless experience.

 ## Basic Structure

+### GoLang Portfolio

+- This repository showcases my GoLang portfolio.
+- It includes various projects developed using the Go programming language.
+- Highlights my skills in building applications and tools.
+- Demonstrates proficiency and understanding of Go.

+### SSH server

 This is a basic structure of the project, and I will be making changes and enhancements as I progress.
 The following features and functionalities are planned for future updates: